 You’ll note that these templates are divided into smart pages and legacy pages.
-Legacy templates are fully functional and mobile responsive, but lack newer customization tools like ‘Smart Color Management’ and ‘Global Styling’.
-I decided to test a smart layout so I could experiment with all of the features Architect has to offer.
+Legacy templates are fully functional and mobile responsive, but lack newer customization tools such as ‘Smart Color Management’ and ‘Global Styling’.
+I’ve decided to test a smart layout so I can experiment with all of the features Architect has to offer.

-Each layout also comes with page designs for the initial landing page, thank you page, and confirmation page.
-Some also come with other options, like a course launch page.
-Click on the type of page you want to create and press ‘Accept Template’.
-This will launch the builder, with your template in place.
+Each layout also comes with page designs for the initial landing page, thank-you page and confirmation page.
+Some also come with other options, such as a course launch page.
+To launch the builder with the template in place, click on the type of page you want to create and press ‘Accept Template’.

 However, the view is a lot more like the view inside the Instapage builder:

 This allows you to view the page exactly as it will appear to your audience.
-You can also switch between desktop, tablet, and mobile view.
-This is a notable point in the debate of Instapage vs Thrive Architect, as Instapage doesn’t offer a separate tablet view.
+You can also switch between desktop, tablet and mobile view, which is a notable point in this comparison, as Instapage doesn’t offer a separate tablet view.